Toddlers test memory of dementia patients

 Experts at Bangor University hope their observations could transform lives.

-The results can be seen in 'The Toddlers Who Took on Dementia' on BBC One Wales, 21:00 BST on Wednesday.

-An estimated 45,000 people have dementia in Wales, overtaking heart disease as the leading cause of death in Wales and England.
+The condition has overtaken heart disease as the leading cause of death in Wales and England.

 Geraint Ellis, a senior care assistant at the centre, said people spent their lives putting a picture together.